 - If you are working with a recruitment agency they will be able to advise you on this subject directly.

 Closing the interview

 - If you are interested in the position, enquire about the next interview stage if applicable.

 - If the interviewer offers the position to you and you want it, accept on the spot.
 If you wish for some time to think it over, be courteous and tactful in asking for the time.
 Set a definite date when you can provide an answer.

 - Don't be too discouraged if no definite offer is made or specific salary discussed.
 The interviewer will probably want to consult with colleagues first or interview other candidates before making a final decision.

 - If you get the impression that the interview is not going well and that you have already been rejected, don't let your discouragement show.
 Sometimes an interviewer who is genuinely interested in you may seem disheartened or to discourage you to test your reaction.
 Always appear cool, calm and collected!

-- Top tip!
+Top tip!
 At the end of the interview, always ensure you thank the interviewer for the time they have spent with you!
-Shaking hands again on exit if often a nice way to close the interview.
+Shaking hands again on exit is often a nice way to close the interview.